Tantura: Crusader period

 In the Middle Ages, a small fort surrounded by a moat was built on the southwestern promontory of the tell, overlooking the entrance to the southern bay.
 Dor has been identified with the Crusader principality of Merle, although excavations at the site, known in Arabic as Khirbet el-Burj, indicate that the moat was dug later, in the 13th century.
 The fort was in the possession of the Knights Templar until 1187, when it was conquered by Sultan Saladin after the Battle of Hattin.
 The Templars retook it shortly afterwards, at the latest during the Third Crusade.
 In the autumn of 1191, Richard the Lionheart rested there with his army as he waited for the Acre fleet.
 Eventually, the fort was controlled by the Mamluks along with the Château Pèlerin by 1291 or earlier.

 Later titular Catholic see of Dora

 There are records of several 14th and 15th century Latin bishops of the see, which under the name Dora is still a titular see of the Catholic Church.
+The titular Bishops of Dora were (1876-1980) the Grand Priors of the Royal Spanish Military Orders as territorial prelates of Ciudad Real (now, since 1980, the bishops of the Diocese of Ciudad Real).